10up/Engineering-Best-Practices/_includes/markdown/PHP.md

 WordPress' [implementation](http://codex.wordpress.org/WordPress_Nonces) of nonces are not strictly numbers used once, though they serve an equal purpose.

 The literal WordPress definition of nonces is "A cryptographic token tied to a specific action, user, and window of time.".
-This means that while the number is not a true nonce, the resulting number *is* specifically tied to the action, user, and window of time it was generated for.
+This means that while the number is not a true nonce, the resulting number *is* specifically tied to the action, user, and window of time for which it was generated.

 Let's say you want to trash a post with `ID` 1.
 To do that, you might visit this URL: ```http://example.com/wp-admin/post.php?post=1&action=trash```